 However, in a seller’s market, where properties often sell quickly and buyers get into bidding wars, savvy buyers can help set themselves apart by offering to take on some of the closing costs.

 In the traditional real estate model, the real estate agents’ commissions are typically the most significant closing cost a seller faces, other than paying off their current mortgage.
 Most often, the seller pays the commission for both the buyer and the seller’s agent — which can mean a 6 percent hit to your bottom line (usually 3 percent to each agent).
 And while this may not sound like a lot, when you’re selling a $500,000 home, that would mean you have to pay $30,000 in agent commissions by working with a traditional real estate agent.

 This is just one way in which Reali is different.
 You can sell your home with Reali and save thousands.
-Reali only charges one flat transaction fee, rather than a percentage-based commission.
+Reali has many options to list your home.
+In fact, you can list your home for 1%.
 To date, our sellers have saved an average of $20,000 when selling their home.
 Selling your home with us means thousands of dollars that you get to keep in your pocket.